 His early sea tours included assignments as division officer, USS George Washington Carver (SSBN 656G); engineer, USS Stonewall Jackson (SSN 634B); engineer, USS Sand Lance (SSN 660); and executive officer, USS Montpelier (SSN 765).

-Tours ashore include assignments as assistant force nuclear power officer, Commander Submarine Force, U.S. Atlantic Fleet; officer-in-charge of Moored Training Ship (MTS635); deputy commander, Submarine Squadron 11; assistant deputy director for information and cyberspace policy on the Joint Staff (J5, strategic plans and policy) in Washington, D.C.; and chief of staff Commander Submarine Force, U.S. Pacific Fleet.
+Tours ashore include assignments as assistant force nuclear power officer, Commander Submarine Force, U.S. Atlantic Fleet; officer-in-charge of Moored Training Ship (MTS635); deputy commander, Submarine Squadron 11; assistant deputy director for information and cyberspace policy on the Joint Staff (J-5) in Washington, D.C.; and chief of staff Commander Submarine Force, U.S. Pacific Fleet.

 His other flag assignments include deputy chief for security cooperation, Office of the Defense Representative, Pakistan; deputy commander, Joint Functional Component Command-Global Strike; deputy commander, U.S. 6th Fleet; director of operations U.S. Naval Forces Europe-Africa; and commander, Submarine Group 8.

 Caudle is currently serving as vice director for Strategy, Plans, and Policy on the Joint Staff (J-5) in Washington, DC.
 Prior to this assignment, he was commander, Submarine Force, U.S. Pacific Fleet.